8 Tips for Choosing Pet Health Insurance

 Do you want coverage for known routine wellness (vaccinations, flea and heartworm prevention, wellness exams and tests), unknown medical care (chronic conditions, surgeries and hospitalization, prescriptions, exams, lab tests, illnesses, injuries) or complete care with coverage that includes hereditary conditions and wellness?

 Discuss your pet’s health with your veterinarian, get an idea what common health conditions your pet could face that may be breed related, or if there’s a history of health issues in your pet’s family tree.
-You can also learn more about Top 10 Dog Medical Conditions or Top 10 Cat Medical Conditions and the Top 10 Reasons Pets Visit Vets.
+You can also learn more about the Top 10 Reasons Pets Visit Vets.

 Do you want to be prepared in case of an emergency or unexpected illness?
 Now’s the time to decide so you don’t find yourself unable to receive coverage due to a pre-existing condition once your pet begins to age.